mafgit/simple-express-generator/docs/configuration.md

 ## Help

-> See the list of available commands
+> Shows the help message.

 **Flag** `-h or --help`